 In November 2000, Carlos Alberini entered into an employment agreement with the Company (the "Employment Agreement") for a term commencing on December 11, 2000 through December 31, 2003 (the "Term").
 The Employment Agreement will automatically extend after the Term for successive one-year terms unless notice not to extend is given by either party at least 180 days prior to the end of the then current term.
 The Employment Agreement provides for an annual base salary of \$650,000, which may be increased by the Compensation Committee based on annual reviews.
 In addition, the Employment Agreement provides for annual bonuses to be determined in accordance with the Company's Annual Incentive Bonus Plan, with the minimum expected target bonus to be 70% of base salary, up to a maximum bonus of 120% of base salary if the applicable stretch performance goals (as defined in the Bonus Plan) are met.
 The Employment Agreement also provides for a guaranteed bonus of \$260,000 payable in two prorated installments (December 31, 2000 and December 11, 2001) provided that Mr. Alberini is employed with the Company through the applicable installment date (the "Guaranteed Bonus").
 Mr. Alberini subsequently waived his right to receive the Guaranteed Bonus due to him in 2001.
 On December 11, 2000, Mr. Alberini was granted 205,680 restricted shares of Common Stock under the 1996 Equity Incentive Plan which shares vest as follows: 105,680 shares on January 1, 2002, 50,000 shares on January 1, 2003 and 50,000 shares on January 1, 2004.
 He was also granted a stock option for 500,000 shares of Common Stock under the Company's 1996 Equity Incentive Plan with an exercise price equal to the closing price on December 11, 2000 and which vests in five equal annual installments beginning on December 31, 2001.
-Mr. Alberini is eliqible to participate in the Company's 401(k) Plan and is entitled to other similar benefits provided to senior executives.
+Mr. Alberini is eligible to participate in the Company's 401(k) Plan and is entitled to other similar benefits provided to senior executives.
 If Mr. Alberini's employment is terminated by the Company at any time other than for his death, disability or for cause or if Mr. Alberini terminates his employment for good reason (as such terms are defined in the Employment Agreement), the Company and Mr. Alberini will enter into a consulting agreement for up to eighteen months under which Mr. Alberini will render consulting services for which the Company will pay an annualized consulting fee equal to Mr. Alberini's base salary, as in effect prior to the commencement of the consulting period.
-In addition, Mr. Alberini will be entitled to receive (i) any benefits to which he would otherwise be entitled with respect to the Relocation Loan; (ii) accelerated vesting of the restricted stock; and (iii) continuing vesting of any then outstanding options over the consulting period.
+In addition, Mr. Alberini will be entitled to receive (i) any benefits to which he would otherwise be entitled with respect to the Relocation Loan; (ii) an amount equal to the portion of any Guaranteed Bonus for the expired portion of the fiscal year in which his termination date occurs; (iii) accelerated vesting of the restricted stock; and (iv) continuing vesting of any then outstanding options over the consulting period.
 The Employment Agreement further provides for certain payments upon a change in control or Non-Renewal Notice (as such terms are defined in the Employment Agreement).
-The Employment also includes certain noncompetition, nonsolicitation and confidentiality provisions.
+The Employment Agreement also includes certain noncompetition, nonsolicitation and confidentiality provisions.
 In addition, the Employment Agreement provides that Mr. Alberini is eligible for reimbursement by the Company for relocation expenses and assistance with respect to the purchase of a primary residence in Los Angeles.